diegoperezo97/school-district-analysis/README.md

 # MODULE 4: PyCitySchools with Pandas

+I'll learn about Jupyter notebooks and the fundamentals of Pandas in this subject.
+A Python package for data analysis and manipulation is called Pandas.
+To extract raw data from a CSV file, clean and analyze the data, combine data sets, conduct computations, and build tables, I'll use Pandas and the Jupyter notebook.

+Each of these activities is a step in the data wrangling or data munching process that data analysts use to clean, sort, and transform data into a format that can be more readily evaluated and used to convey information.
+By organizing the data by data type, formatting the rows and columns, and sorting or grouping the data, I may wish to modify the way my data is organized or add structure throughout the data wrangling process.
+I might also need to choose whether to preserve or discard missing values and decide how to deal with values that don't match.
+I may need to decide whether to concatenate or combine several data sets with the same raw structure into a single, sizable dataset.

+Pandas provides many sophisticated functions beyond Excel or VBA and is incredibly versatile and performance-optimized.

+Let's examine the pandas library and Jupiter notebooks in more detail.

 ## Overview of the Analysis
 In this module, I will be working with Maria, the chief data scientist for a city school district who is responsible for analyzing information from a variety of sources, and in a variety of formats.
 She was tasked with preparing all standardized test data for analysis, reporting, and presentation to provide insights about performance trends and patterns.
 These insights will then be used to inform discussions and strategic decisions at the school and district level.